Mituru-Kogomon/my_study_javascript/README.md

-# my-study-python
+# my-study-javascript
-For python study
+For javascript study